 The Matter of Our Diet

 As for our food, we have been eating nothing but grains and dried fruit for the past five months and, to put it bluntly, we are getting pretty sick of it.
 There are only so many ways these foods can be prepared—especially when you consider that, due to safety concerns, we cannot light a fire over which to cook them.
-Mrs. Noah has done her best to be creative but really, our menu is getting awfully tiresome and, after all of this time, it is starting to taste a little stale.
+Mrs. Noah has done her best to be creative but really, our menu is getting awfully tiresome, and after all of this time, it is starting to taste a little stale.

-It is not that I am complaining, mind You; it’s just that, while we are so very thankful to be alive—particularly when everyone else on the earth has perished—I felt I should call these things to Your attention, in the event that another flood of this magnitude is called for in the future.
-If it is, then You can use this information to make adjustments to the plan, and to work out the bugs in the operation before any such disaster gets underway.
+It is not that I am complaining, mind You; it’s just that while we are so very thankful to be alive—particularly when everyone else on the earth has perished—I felt I should call these things to Your attention, in the event that another flood of this magnitude is called for in the future.
+If it is, then You can use this information to make adjustments to the plan and to work out the bugs in the operation before any such disaster gets underway.
 Oh…just an afterthought…in the event that another Ark is ever needed, it would really be nice to have a deck on top so that, when the rain is over, whoever is manning the ship can go out and get some sun and fresh air.
 I am not complaining, mind You—I’m just saying…

 With that, we begin to hear the sound of splashing water coming from the Stage, and as the curtains open, we see the Ark—just as we left it—bobbing up and down on the waves.
-And, as if he had been reading my thoughts, we hear our Narrator open this Vignette with these words…
+As if he had been reading my thoughts, we hear our Narrator open this Vignette with these words…